minimaxir/hacker-news-undocumented/README.md

 ### Green Usernames

-Accounts which are less than **2 weeks** old will appear with a green username.
+Accounts which are less than **2 weeks** old at time of submitting/commenting will appear with a green username.

 ### Thin Black Bar

 Occasionally, there will be a thin black bar at the top of the top bar, in memoriam of a significant figure in the tech/science community dying.
-A Hacker News submission about the death will usually be at the top of the front page at that time.
+A Hacker News submission about the death will usually be on the front page at that time.

 ## Behaviors

 ### Implicit Downranking of Politics

 The Guidelines state that _most_ political discussion is _probably_ off-topic.
 However, the line between technology and politics is blurred, especially as of recently.
 Most tech related submissions with a hint of political partisanship will quickly be flagged to death by users (or die a slow death due to the inevitable flame war).

+dang has commented about this issue [many times over the years](https://hn.algolia.com/?dateRange=all&page=0&prefix=false&sort=byDate&type=comment&query=political%20overlap%20by:dang).

 ### Implicit Downranking of Topics Around Diversity and Inclusion